AlonurKomilov/analyticbot/PHASE_3_PLAN.md

 ## 🎯 Objectives

-Complete the migration of remaining business logic from `apps/bot/services/` to `core/services/`, following the same Clean Architecture patterns established in Phase 1-2.
+Complete the migration of remaining business logic from `apps/bot/services/` to `core/services/bot/`, following the same Clean Architecture patterns established in Phase 1-2.

+**Key Improvement:** All bot-related services will be organized under `core/services/bot/` namespace for better clarity and organization.

 **Success Criteria:**
 - ✅ All business logic moved to core layer